 - (a) Compliance analysis conducted by the facility or any contracted laboratory shall be conducted in such a way the precision and accuracy of the analyzed result can be enumerated.
-See sufficiently sensitive test method requirements in Standard Conditions Part I, Section A, #4 regarding proper testing and detection limits used for sample analysis.
+See sufficiently sensitive test method requirements in Standard Conditions Part I, §A, No. 4 regarding proper testing and detection limits used for sample analysis.
 For the purposes of this permit, the definitions in 40 CFR 136 apply; method detection limit (MDL) and laboratory established reporting limit (RL) are used interchangeably in this permit. - (b) The facility shall not report a sample result as "non-detect" without also reporting the MDL.
 Reporting "non-detect" without also including the MDL will be considered failure to report, which is a violation of this permit. - (c) For the daily maximum, the facility shall report the highest value; if the highest value was a non-detect, use the less than "<" symbol and the laboratory's highest method detection limit (MDL) or the highest reporting limit (RL); whichever is higher (e.g. <6). - (d) When calculating monthly averages, zero shall be used in place of any value(s) not detected.
-Where all data used in the average are below the MDL or RL, the highest MDL or RL shall be reported as "<#" for the average as indicated in item (c). - 12.
-Failure to pay fees associated with this permit is a violation of the Missouri Clean Water Law (644.055 RSMo). - 13.
-This permit does not cover land disturbance activities. - 14.
+Where all data used in the average are below the MDL or RL, the highest MDL or RL shall be reported as "<#" for the average as indicated in item (c). - 13.
+Failure to pay fees associated with this permit is a violation of the Missouri Clean Water Law (644.055 RSMo). - 14.
+This permit does not cover land disturbance activities. - 15.
 This permit does not authorize the placement of fill materials in flood plains, placement of solid materials into any waterway, the obstruction of stream flow, or changing the channel of a defined drainage course.
-The facility must contact the U.S. Army Corps of Engineers (Corps) to determine if a CWA §404 Department of Army permit or §401 water quality certification is required for the project. - 15.
-Renewal Application Requirements. - (a) This facility shall submit an appropriate and complete application to the Department no less than 180 days prior to the expiration date listed on page 1 of the permit. - (b) Application materials shall include complete Form A and Form C. If the form names have changed, then the facility should ensure they are submitting the correct forms as required by regulation. - (c) The facility must sample the stormwater outfalls and provide analysis for every parameter contained in the permit at any outfall for at the site in accordance with 10 CSR 20-6.200(2)(C)1.E(I) and (II) - (d) The facility may use the electronic submission system to submit the application to the Program, if available. - (e) This facility must submit all corrective action reports completed for the last permit term if a benchmark exceedance occurred. - 16.
-Release of a hazardous substance must be reported to the department in accordance with 10 CSR 24-3.010.
-A record of each reportable spill shall be retained with the SWPPP and made available to the department upon request.
+The facility must contact the U.S. Army Corps of Engineers (Corps) to determine if a CWA §404 Department of Army permit or §401 water quality certification is required for the project. - 16.
+All records required by this permit may be maintained electronically per 432.255 RSMo.
+These records must be maintained in a searchable format. - 17.
+Renewal Application Requirements. - (a) This facility shall submit an appropriate and complete application to the Department no less than 180 days prior to the expiration date listed on page 1 of the permit.